liguowang/cpgtools/docs/source/demo/CpG_distrb_region.rst

   -h, --help            show this help message and exit -i CPG_FILE, --cpg-CPG_FILE
                         BED file specifying the C position.
-This BED file should have at least 3 columns (Chrom, ChromStart, ChromeEnd).
+This BED file should have at least three columns (Chrom, ChromStart, ChromeEnd).
 Note: the first base in a chromosome is numbered 0.
 This file can be a regular text file or compressed file (.gz, .bz2).